 The Town of Hartford is located in Windsor County, Vermont, in the Connecticut River Valley and includes the villages of Quechee, Wilder, White River Junction, West Hartford and Hartford Village.
 The Hartford Energy Commission was established in 2007 to focus on energy for the town.
 Among the goals of the Energy Commission are to ensure that energy supplies will be reliable, affordable and environmentally sound, and to promote the development of local renewable resources as a replacement for imported nonrenewable resources.

-About Norwich Solar Technologies
+About Norwich Solar

-Norwich Solar Technologies provides comprehensive turnkey services to commercial solar electric customers including Development, Design, Engineering, Procurement, Construction, Power Purchase Agreements, Structured Financial Solutions, and Long-Term Operations and Maintenance.
-Norwich Solar Technologies is now a leading developer of solar photovoltaic (PV) systems in Vermont for municipalities, schools and nonprofits.
+Norwich Solar provides comprehensive turnkey services to commercial solar electric customers including Development, Design, Engineering, Procurement, Construction, Power Purchase Agreements, Structured Financial Solutions, and Long-Term Operations and Maintenance.
+Norwich Solar is now a leading developer of solar photovoltaic (PV) systems in Vermont for municipalities, schools and nonprofits.